-Equity Armor, an investment advisory firm founded in 2010, has been retained to act as the "Sub-Advisor" to Rational Equity Armor Fund under a Sub-Advisory Agreement with the Advisor.
-Equity Armor is located at 311 S. Wacker Dr., Suite 650, Chicago, Illinois 60606.
-Equity Armor is registered as an investment advisor under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), and is an independent asset management firm.
-Equity Armor provides investment management services to individuals, trusts, institutions, advisory firms, and investment companies.
+Equity Armor serves as the Fund's sub-advisory pursuant to a sub-advisory agreement with the Advisor.
+Equity Armor is located at 318 West Adams Street, 10th Floor, Chicago, Illinois 60606.
+Equity Armor is registered as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act") and is an independent asset management firm.
+Founded in 2010, Equity Armor provides investment management services to individuals, trusts, institutions, advisory firms, and investment companies.
 Under the supervision of the Advisor, Equity Armor is responsible for making investment decisions and executing portfolio transactions for the Fund.
 In addition, Equity Armor is responsible for maintaining certain transaction and compliance related records of the Fund.